 Do not rush when you are learning to use the product.
 Take your time and most importantly, take it safely.
 Do not guess.
 If there is anything you do not understand, ask your local dealer.
-He will be pleased to advise you.

 Improper operation, lubrication or maintenance of this machine can be dangerous and could result in injury.